 This course establishes skills in spoken and written English for academic purposes.
 Critical reading, writing, listening and oral presentation skills are introduced through various texts.
 You will be challenged and guided to handle English with competence and to learn the basics of academic literacy.

-(Weekly assessments, one essay)
+Credit for coursework: 50% (Weekly assessments, one essay) Final two-hour examination: 50%